ccmxy/FTP-Server-Client-Ubuntu/readme.md

 gcc ftserver.c -o ftserver

 ## Usage
-Start with the server:
+First start the server:
  ./ftserver SERVER_PORT

-Repeatedly enter any combination of these two commands on the client until there is a terminating signal (SIGINT) on the server side:
+Then on the client side, repeatedly enter any combination of these two commands on the client until there is a terminating signal (SIGINT) on the server side:

 To get a file that is in the directory that the server is in and save it to the directory that the client is in: python ftclient.py SERVER_HOST SERVER_PORT -g FILENAME DATA_PORT